Author Interview With Angela Shori

 3. Why do you write for this particular age group?

-I have two daughters aged 2 and 4, so I love creating stories that I can share with them.
+I have two daughters ages two and four, so I love creating stories that I can share with them.
 They were the inspiration for A Boo-tiful Halloween and the coming series starring their alter egos, Twinkles and Stardust.

 4. How autobiographical are your books?